someyuck/C-shell/README.md

 Run the shell with `sudo` for it to work for all processes.

 ### `seek`
-This command recursively searches for a file/directory in a specified target directory (or current directory if none given), returning a list of colour-coded paths relative to the target directory of all matches.
+This command recursively searches for a file/directory (whose name must be given) in a specified target directory (or current directory if none given), returning a list of colour-coded paths relative to the target directory of all matches.

 It supports the flags:
 `-d`: looks for only directories
 `-f`: looks for only files
 `-e`: if a single file is found (and no directories are found if `-f` not used), it prints the content of the matched file; if a single directory is found (and no files are found if `-d` is not used) then it changes the current working directory to it.

-Note that `-f` and `-d` cannot be used together
+Note that `-f` and `-d` cannot be used together.

 Its usage is `seek <flags> <target> <path/to/target/directory>`